 On sonar, Cassandra could hear the Gnat’s diesel putter away to a halt—leaving a silent relief in her headphones.
 As usual, she called up to the control room to let them know the Gnat was shut down for a listening and check-in session.
 “Captain Percy, the Gnat just went silent.”

 “Alright.
-Thanks Cassandra.”
+Thanks, Cassandra.”
 Percy called back down to her.
 Percy took down the ship-to-ship mic.
 “Captain Shakes—the usual: how’re things looking up there?”

 “Well, for lack of anything else to report, I’ll tell you that the weather is thickening up a bit.
 The haze has really set in, and there’s a bit of a fuckin’ chop coming on.”
 Percy could hear Shake chewing leaves and sucking saliva as he held the transmit button.
 “It looks to me like the kind of things that could turn into real weather later.”